Agenda

 Merck Animal Health (retired)

-Research and Academic Breakfast
+Research and Networking Breakfast

 Break